 Finally, on November 17, 1941, Ernst Udet put a pistol to his head and pulled the trigger.
 According to Nazi propagandists, the pilot had died heroically while testing a new aircraft.
 But in reality, life had simply lost all of its fun, adventure and charm for this Sunday’s Child.

-This article was originally published in the November 1999 issue of Aviation History and was written by O'Brien Browne.
+This feature was originally published in the November 1999 issue of Aviation History.
+For more great stories subscribe to Aviation History magazine today!